 The Tennessee Board of Regents

 The Tennessee Colleges of Applied Technology are governed by the Tennessee Board of Regents (TBR) system.
-The TBR is among the nation’s largest higher education systems, governing 46 post-secondary educational institutions.
-The TBR system is comprised of six universities, thirteen community colleges, and twenty-seven technology colleges, and enrolls more than eighty percent of all Tennessee students attending public institutions of higher education.
+The TBR is the largest higher education system in Tennessee, governing 40 post-secondary educational institutions.
+The TBR system is comprised of thirteen community colleges and twenty-seven technology colleges.

 Tennessee Board of Regents